carlinhosmugiwara/chat_room/README.md

-# chat_room
+# forum

-Chat room made with python using the libraries thread and socket It is a chat room that is like those forums that when you connect, you create your username and can send messages to everyone present on the chatroom
+forum like  made with python using the libraries thread and socket It is a forum that when you're connected, you create your username and can send messages to everyone present